 If you must miss class because of personal or work-related reasons, do not contact me.
+This includes being absent due to routine illness, car trouble, or everyday scheduling conflicts.
 The Moodle course site contains what you need.
 Connect with fellow students to get class notes.
 If you need to miss more than two days in a row, please do let me know.
-If something is impacting your attendance and continued success in the course, feel free to speak to me!
+If something is impacting your attendance and continued success in the course, feel free to speak with me.